sous-chefs/zabbix-agent/README.md

 * Create kitchen tests

 # CHANGELOG
+### 0.12.0
+  * include kitchen tests for all supported OS types
+  * upgrade to default client version 2.4.4
+  * cleanup source compile dependancies
+  * added debian as supported
+  * added more distributions to kitchen testing

 ### 0.11.0
   * Move LWRPs to their own cookbook to clean up zabbix-agent
   * Clean up linting and unit tests